Currency Support

 20 Currencies to Choose From

-Pick from USD, EUR, GBP, CAD, AUD, JPY, and 14 more.
-Your selection drives number and date formatting across the entire app — one preference, everywhere.
+USD, EUR, GBP, CAD, AUD, JPY, and 14 more.
+Pick yours from a dropdown on your Profile page and the entire app updates instantly.

-Your currency choice also sets your date convention.
+Your currency choice sets your date convention automatically.
 MM/DD/YYYY for USD, DD/MM/YYYY for GBP and EUR, and the right format for every other supported currency.
-No configuration needed.

 Smart CSV Import Parsing

 Importing a CSV from a non-US bank?
-FreeBudget uses your currency preference to resolve ambiguous date formats, so 03/04/2025 becomes the correct date automatically.
+FreeBudget uses your currency preference to figure out ambiguous dates, so 03/04/2025 always resolves to the correct date.

 CSV exports and PDF reports automatically use your selected currency format and date convention.
-Share a report with your accountant and it looks exactly right.
+Hand a report to your accountant and it will be formatted correctly.

 One Setting, App-Wide

-Pick your currency once on your Profile page and every screen updates instantly — dashboard, budgets, transactions, reports, and exports all follow your preference.
+Pick your currency once on your Profile page.
+Dashboard, budgets, transactions, reports, and exports all follow your preference.
+No extra configuration.

 Always Free